[2025-jun-17] The SlackDocs Wiki has moved to a new server, in order to make it more performant.

-• Strongly suggested that you do not use a SD Card as your root disk
+- Strongly suggested that you do not use a SD Card as the root disk

-• SD Card stores the unencrypted boot partition only
+- SD Card stores the unencrypted boot partition

 Partitioning

-To keep this guide on topic it will cover a basic partition schema for the Pinebook Pro.
+A basic partition schema is used to simplify this guide.
 Partitioning is mostly already covered on other pages of this wiki.
-The goal is to provide a simple example that can be modified for any configuration.
+The goal is to provide an example that can be modified for other configurations.

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS